Sam-Osian/submission-joss/paper/paper.md

 scanned images that are invisible to conventional search and text analysis tools.
 Around 73% of reports lack thematic labels, and those that exist are inconsistently applied and frequently inaccurate (Bremmer et al., 2023; Zhang and Richards, 2023).
-As a result, researchers and policymakers who wish to learn from this resource may have to screen, collate, and extract relevant information report by report, demanding months of researcher capacity.
+As a result, researchers and policymakers who wish to learn from this resource must screen, collate, and extract relevant information report-by-report, demanding months or even years of researcher capacity.
+One review manually screened and categorised as many as 3897 reports by hand (Dernie, et al., 2023).

-Existing initiatives such as the *Preventable Deaths Tracker* offer summary statistics and metadata, but do not support full-text search, custom coding, or detailed information extraction.
-There remains a critical gap in infrastructure for automating the myiad of manual tasks in PFD report analysis and lowering the barrier to research.
+Existing resources, notably the *Preventable Deaths Tracker*, provide summary statistics and metadata, but lack support for full-text search, custom coding, or automatic information extraction.
+There remains a critical gap in the infrastructure for automating the myiad of manual tasks in PFD report analysis and for lowering the barrier to research.

 *PFD Toolkit* addresses this need by providing robust automation for every stage of PFD data processing.
 It reliably scrapes, cleans, and standardises both text and image-based data,